tfgg/yournextmep/_candidates/eu2014/conservative/aled-davies.md

 person: aled-davies
 region: wales
 party: conservative
-title: Wales - Conservative Party - Aled Davies
+title: Aled Davies is running for MEP in Wales for the Conservative Party
 incumbent: false
 ---